AyushMishraa/Auto-Rental-Hub/README.md

 # Auto-Rental-Hub
 This oops based project to rent a car.
-It various pillors of OOPS with Java
+It uses various pillors of OOPS with Java